 Purchased lists contain a number of problems.
 The biggest is that subscribers on purchased lists have not given consent to be contacted by you.
 This pretty much eliminates all the goodwill that makes email marketing so effective.

 Additionally, many laws make unsolicited emails illegal, including the POPI Act.
 Another problem is deliverability issues.
 Purchased emails tend to have a lot of outdated and invalid emails.
 These negatively affect the performance of your campaigns.

 This distorted data can be very discouraging.
 The remaining that do deliver usually just get relegated to the SPAM folder.
 This negatively affects your domain as a whole.
 The few that get opened cannot make up for this negative impact.

 Failing to audit your lists regularly

 Stale email lists contain non-openers that negatively impact you on 2 fronts.
-They can discourage your efforts by bringing key metrics like click-through rates.
-They can affect the quality of your emails by getting considered as SPAM by filters and your marketing software.
+They can discourage your efforts by bringing key metrics like click-through rates down.
+They can also affect the quality of your emails by getting considered SPAM by filters and your marketing software.

 As a result, you have to be very swift and decisive with email addresses that don’t open your emails.
 Conducting regular audits and removing poorly performing addresses should be a regular priority.

 As a result, you need to have a framework in place to sanitize your list.
-A good email marketing platform will allow you to view emails that haven’t engaged in a given period, this is a good place to start with the deletions.
-You can send a final email to give your subscriber an opportunity to say they want out, but take care of such emails.
+A good email marketing platform will allow you to view emails that haven’t engaged in a given period.
+This is a good place to start with the deletions.
+You can send a final email to give your subscriber an opportunity to say they still want in, but take care of such email addresses.

 - Personalise your message